prof3ssorSt3v3/mad9011/docs/assignments/assg2.md

 - Hand in as .psd file (1 file with multiple Artboards).
 - Dimension: iPhone X/XS 1125px X 2436px @72ppi (portrait or landscape).
      - Bonus marks for making a design for portrait and landscape.
-- Ensure to name and organize your artboards and LAYERS so I can mark consciously.
+- Ensure to name and organize your ARTBOARDS and LAYERS so I can mark consciously.
+(See example below.)
 - Required features
     - silhouette
     - blending options